karatelabs/karate/README.md

 * Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - with both JUnit and TestNG being supported
 * Support for multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for HTTP integration tests
 * Built-in [test-reports](#test-reports) powered by Cucumber-JVM with the option of using third-party (open-source) maven-plugins for even [better-looking reports](karate-demo#example-report)
+* Reports include HTTP request and response [logs in-line](#test-reports), which makes troubleshooting a lot easier
 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for [ultimate extensibility](#calling-java)
 * Simple plug-in system for [authentication](#http-basic-authentication-example) and HTTP [header management](#configure-headers) that will handle any complex, real-world scenario
 * Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can [choose](#maven) what works best in your project, and not be blocked by library or dependency conflicts